johannesCmayer/bash_utils/README.md

-# Bash Utils
+# ShellyUtil
-A collection of small programs I wrote.
+A Collection of small shell programs.